 Source: Protective effects of lemongrass (Cymbopogon citratus STAPF) essential oil on DNA damage and carcinogenesis in female Balb/C mice.J Appl Toxicol.
 2011 Aug;31(6):536-44. doi: 10.1002/jat.1593.
 Epub 2010 Nov 19.

 Breathe…I’m halfway through my abstracts, so tune back in next time for Paw 2…I mean Part II.

 In the meantime, go scratch your favorite furry friends’ bellies.
 They give us health benefits just be being around us.

 This holiday season, maybe we should show them a little love, and give ourselves some benefits, by diffusing some lemongrass oil.
 The perfect balance of giving and receiving.

-If you want to learn more about essential oils and their uses, view my full database here and sign-up for my essential oil weekly E-blasts.
-If you want to work with my oil team members and myself, make sure you contact me here.
+If you want to learn more about essential oils and their uses, view my full database here.

 This material is for information purposes only and is not intended to diagnose, treat, or prescribe for any illness.
 You should check with your doctor regarding implementing any new strategies into your wellness regime.
 These statements have not been evaluated by the FDA.